-On May 7, 1909 Governor Norris appointed Experiment Station Director Linfield as Custodian of Ft.
-Ellis.
-Then, in 1923, the Montana Legislature approved State Concurrent Resolution No.13, which said Fort Ellis Military Reservation would be transferred "to the Agricultural Experiment Station of Montana for use in carrying on experimental work in agriculture in accordance with the several legislative enactments providing for the establishment and control of said Agricultural Experiment Station".
+The federal government officially turned Ft.
+Ellis over to the Experiment Station in 1923.
+(42) The Montana Legislature approved State Concurrent Resolution No.13, which said Fort Ellis Military Reservation would be transferred "to the Agricultural Experiment Station of Montana for use in carrying on experimental work in agriculture in accordance with the several legislative enactments providing for the establishment and control of said Agricultural Experiment Station".

 In 1930 Fort Ellis farm was dedicated as the headquarters for the range sheep investigations conducted by the Montana Agriculture Experiment Station.
-Power line was extended to provide electricity at Ft.
+A power line was extended to provide electricity at Ft.
 Ellis; a water system was completed with an automatic electric pump with pressure tank and pipe lines leading to all buildings and winter feed lots and ground was prepared for shelter belts.